jcalado/rt-4d-fw-beta/README.md

   - It only takes an extra minute to reload from CSV and fix up a few small details.
 - If you complain that "it doesn't work" and then provide no details whatsoever, then don't use my firmware.
 - If you don't like "nicsure", that's your choice but I have no relationship whatsoever with them.
+- If you think that the iRadio 3.16 firmware works better than Radtel 3.16, don't use my firmware.
+  - Apart from some text differences, they are literally the SAME code.
+A quick binary comparison will show this.
+  - You're probably doing something wrong and blaming it on the firmware.
+- If you think I'm annoying, then don't use my firmware!
+I never forced you to use my stuff.
+Go and use the official firmware.

 If you fit in any of the above points, stick to Official Radtel firmware as this firmware is not for you.